status-im/nimbus-eth2/docs/the_nimbus_book/src/start-syncing.md

 ## Data directory

-While running, the beacon node will store chain data and other information its data directory, which by default is found in `build/data` - for more information, see the [data directory](./data-dir.md) guide.
+While running, the beacon node will store chain data and other information its data directory, which by default is found in `build/data`.
+For more information, see the [data directory](./data-dir.md) guide.

 ## Command line options

-You can add command line options to the startup command - for example, to change the port to 9100, use:
+You can add command line options to the startup command.
+For example, to change the port to 9100, use:

 ```sh
 ./run-prater-beacon-node.sh --tcp-port=9100 --udp-port=9100